pwmt/zathura/doc/man/zathura.1.rst

 exec
-  Execute an external command. ``$FILE`` expands to the current document path, ``$PAGE`` to the current page number, and ``$DBUS`` to the bus name of the D-Bus interface
+  Execute an external command. ``$FILE`` expands to the current document path, ``$PAGE`` to the current page number, and ``$DBUS`` to the bus name of the D-Bus interface.

 info
-  Show document information
+  Show document information.

 open
-  Open a document
+  Open a document.

 offset
-  Set page offset
+  Set page offset.

 print
-  Print document
+  Print document.

 write(!)
-  Save document (and force overwriting)
+  Save document (and force overwriting).

 export
-  Export attachments
+  Export attachments.

 dump
   Write values, descriptions, etc. of all current settings to a file.